isomerpages/moe-sst/_student-admission/S1 Admission.md

 International students seeking Secondary 1 admission to SST will have to pass MOE’s Admissions Exercise for International Students (AEIS) test and participate in the DSA-Sec exercise as described above.

 More information on AEIS is available here: [https://www.moe.gov.sg/international-students/aeis](https://www.moe.gov.sg/international-students/aeis)

+*Information is correct as of 4 May 2023*